JosephJ12/CTF-Walkthroughs/Cybersecurity-Portfolio/Threat Modeling - OWASP Juice Shop/README.md

 # Threat Modeling / Risk Assessment of OWASP Juice Shop

 ## Summary
 The purpose of this project is to do a simulated threat modeling of the popular, intentionally vulnerable web app OWASP Juice Shop.
-After creating a system architecture overview, a data flow diagram, and trust boundary diagram of the application, we will focus on assessing 3 features of the application:
+We will focus on assessing 3 features of the application:

 1. The login authentication flow
 2. The inventory search feature